-Training for the National Finals:
+Master Classes for the National Finals:

-IMI Skills Competitions will invite the finalists to a training event at Pro Align Ltd UK training centre in Towcester We also have a series of modules created by competition sponsor Electude for you to complete which will help you be competition ready.
+IMI Skills Competitions will invite the finalists to a Master Class training event at Pro Align Ltd UK's training centre in Towcester We also have a series of modules created by Vocanto for you to complete which will help you be competition ready.
 You will be given a link to access these and a date to complete them by.
 Failure to do so may jeopardize your place in the finals.
-This is an excellent opportunity for all competitors to boost their confidence using the equipment in a safe environment, while replicating the competition tasks and expectations.
+This is an excellent opportunity for all competitors to perfect their skills and boost their confidence in using the equipment in a safe environment, while replicating the competition tasks and expectations.

-The Training will cover:
+The Training can cover:

 - Suspension geometry

 - Wheel alignment

 - Road Force wheel balancing equipment

 - Suspension systems

 - Inspection techniques

 - Open forum

+- EV training

+- ADAS training